Mathematical proof: Visual proof

-Although not a formal proof, a visual demonstration of a mathematical theorem is sometimes called a "proof without words".
-The left-hand picture below is an example of a historic visual proof of the Pythagorean theorem in the case of the (3,4,5) triangle.

-Some illusory visual proofs, such as the missing square puzzle, can be constructed in a way which appear to prove a supposed mathematical fact but only do so under the presence of tiny errors (for example, supposedly straight lines which actually bend slightly) which are unnoticeable until the entire picture is closely examined, with lengths and angles precisely measured or calculated.

 Elementary proof

-An elementary proof is a proof which only uses basic techniques.
-More specifically, the term is used in number theory to refer to proofs that make no use of complex analysis.
-For some time it was thought that certain theorems, like the prime number theorem, could only be proved using "higher" mathematics.
-However, over time, many of these results have been reproved using only elementary techniques.

 Two-column proof

-A particular way of organising a proof using two parallel columns is often used as a mathematical exercise in elementary geometry classes in the United States.
+A particular way of organizing a proof using two parallel columns is often used as a mathematical exercise in elementary geometry classes in the United States.
 The proof is written as a series of lines in two columns.
 In each line, the left-hand column contains a proposition, while the right-hand column contains a brief explanation of how the corresponding proposition in the left-hand column is either an axiom, a hypothesis, or can be logically derived from previous propositions.
 The left-hand column is typically headed "Statements" and the right-hand column is typically headed "Reasons".

-Colloquial use of "mathematical proof"

-The expression "mathematical proof" is used by lay people to refer to using mathematical methods or arguing with mathematical objects, such as numbers, to demonstrate something about everyday life, or when data used in an argument is numerical.
-It is sometimes also used to mean a "statistical proof" (below), especially when used to argue from data.